obsidian-level-maker/Obsidian/README.md

 Added compatibility with Hexen prefabs and preservation of action specials when converting Hexen linedefs.

-Added libraries needed to cross-compile for Windows using MingW.
+Added libraries needed to cross-compile for Windows using MinGW.